justinlalonde/Portable-Programmable-DC-Power-Supply/README.md

 </p>

 # Hardware architecture
-The central feature of this project is the DC/DC conversion happening with the [TPS55287](https://www.ti.com/lit/ds/symlink/tps55287.pdf) from Texas Instruments, which is a 4-A Buck-Boost Converter with I2C Interface.
-Essentialy, the firmware written on the ESP32 executes a state machine where the controller polls the different sensors and signals (external ADC's, other IC pins, switches, etc) and determines in what state the board should operate.
-It then sends target voltage and target current limit values to the voltage converter which steps up of steps down the battery voltage to supply any downstream device connected to the board.
-The following image of the bottom of the PCB gives an idea as to what each part of the circuit does using the PCB schematic sheet names.
+The central feature of this project is the DC/DC conversion happening with the [TPS55287](https://www.ti.com/lit/ds/symlink/tps55287.pdf), which is a 4-A Buck-Boost Converter with I2C Interface from Texas Instruments.
+This IC converts the input battery voltage to a wide output voltage range using either step-up or step-down operation.
+This main voltage conversion IC  is only amongst the 11 subcircuits.
 <p align="center">
   <img src="Images/pcb_id.png" width="500">
 </p>
+POWER STAGES :
+1. The input voltage from the connected DC power supply (battery) first goes through an Input protection / switching stage.
+This input stage implements undervoltage and overvoltage lockouts, inrush current limiting and enable the rocker switch to disable power supply to the rest of the board (LM74800);
+2. The input voltage is then directed to an independant 5V buck converter ([LMR51450](https://www.ti.com/lit/ds/symlink/lmr51440.pdf)) as well as the main buck/boost converter which converts it to an arbitrary, user-selected DC voltage target from 3V to 20V.

+DIGITAL IC's :

 The different integrated circuits present on the board communication via I2C.
 The following image shows the I2C bus as it is routed on the PCB.
 <p align="center">